 If you want to start a vegetable garden this spring, the very first seeds you can plant indoors are peppers in mid to late March and eggplant in late March.
 For flower annuals, you can follow up the petunias a week or 10 days later by planting impatiens and viola seeds.
 About six to eight weeks before the last frost date, popularly set at May 24, a lot more flowers and vegetable seeds can be started indoors.

 You can begin to prepare your garden beds for planting as soon as the daytime temperature rises above zero and the soil is not wet.
 Clear beds of winter debris and add compost or sheep or cow manure.
 Perennials heaved out of the ground by frost should be replanted immediately.
-Plant sweet peas as soon as the ground thaws – as early as April, depending on the year; they aren’t bothered by a bit of frost.
+Plant sweet peas as soon as the ground thaws.
+You can plant them as early as April, depending on the year.
+A bit of frost don’t bother them.

-Grass grows rapidly in the early spring; so if you don’t have permanent edging around your beds, repair the boundaries by digging a sharp trench between your bed and the lawn to keep grass in check throughout the growing season.
+Grass grows rapidly in the early spring.
+If you don’t have permanent edging around your beds, repair the boundaries by digging a sharp trench between your bed and the lawn.
+This will help keep grass in check throughout the growing season.

-Give the lawn a light raking as soon as the snow melts to remove snow mold, a scummy white residue on the grass that will kill it (Be careful – you don’t want to damage tender new shoots or roots.)
+Give the lawn a light raking as soon as the snow melts to remove snow mold, a scummy white residue on the grass that will kill it.
+But be careful, you don’t want to damage tender new shoots or roots.
 Once the ground has thawed and dried, get the lawn ready for growth by raking up thatched grass that might have compressed into mats.
 You can also apply a spring lawn fertilizer and lawn seed to get the lawn going.

-You might not be able to do much planting yet, but once the frost is out of the ground, you can transplant existing shrubs.
+You might not be able to do much planting yet.
+Once the frost is out of the ground, you can transplant existing shrubs.
 It’s best to do this before buds break.